This set of Manufacturing Processes Multiple Choice Questions & Answers (MCQs) focuses on “Electro-Chemical Machining – 1”.

 d) ductility of work material

-Explanation: In ECM, material removal takes place due to atomic dissolution of work material.
+Explanation: In ECM, material removal takes place due to an atomic dissolution of work material.
 Electrochemical dissolution is governed by Faraday’s laws.
 Also, for ECM, MRR= IA/(Fρv), where I= current, ρ= density of the material, A= atomic weight, v= valency, F= faraday’s constant.

 5. For which of the following ECM cannot be undertaken?